gaspare-mascolino/knowledge/docs/pages/music.md

 De-masking: remove some frequencies to benefict from others frequencies of others instruments.

+**Filtering**

+Save preset with low and high frequencies and with a positive notch.

+**Phase align**

+Usually in real drums, when some part were captured from different microphones.
+(MAutoAlign)

+**Transient designer**

+Needs to modify portions of the sounds.

 **Volume meter**

 Exist two tools to measure the volume levels: